-In terms of tourist attractions on the Cape Peninsula the V&A waterfront is a close second to only Table Mountain - the grandeur of which provides perhaps the most spectacular backdrop to a waterfront anywhere in the world.
-With the extensive reclamation of land from the sea during the 1930's Cape Town lost much of its historical connection to the sea.
-The development of the Victoria and Alfred Waterfront has seen a reversal of this and rekindled Cape Town's scenic waters edge.
-The V&A Waterfront development has transformed much of Cape Town's old docks into a vibrant hub of entertainment, shopping and excellent food.
+In terms of tourist attractions on the Cape Peninsula the Victoria & Alfred waterfront is a close second only to Table Mountain - the grandeur of which provides the most spectacular backdrop to a waterfront anywhere in the world.
+The V&A Waterfront development has transformed much of Cape Town's old docks into a vibrant hub of entertainment, shopping and dining.

-Besides the buskers, there are often open-air concerts at the V&A waterfront and some of the taverns offer live music too.
-Paulaner Brahaus often has music in the evenings.
-For children there is a scratch patch where they can search throught thousands of semi-precious stones to find the ones they want to keep, a miniature golf putting course, and depending on the season sometimes even carnival rides.
+Besides the buskers who entertain passers by, there are often open-air concerts at the V&A waterfront and some of the taverns offer live music too.
+For children, there is a scratch patch where they can scratch for semi-precious stones, a miniature golf course, and a whole lot more.

 Things to do at the V&A Waterfront